Finistere/rust-graphql-exercise/README.md

 ## Setup

 Terraform is available in the `tf` folder which creates a new DynamoDB table.
 The Terraform state is stored inside a S3 bucket with object lock and encryption.
-It's definitely overkill for the project.
-I only did it for the sake of learning.

 The application has several configuration parameters defined in `App.toml` and can be run with: